 Certain ActiveControl analysis checks analyse all transports logged within ActiveControl, including those that have already reached your Production system.
-To avoid this becoming a performance issue over time, it is possible to set a couple of "IGNORE" flag attributes on transports so that they are excluded from specific ActiveControl Analysis Checks.
+To avoid this becoming a performance issue over

 Basis Technologies recommend doing this activity periodically on transports that have been moved through your entire landscape, to avoid the analysis checks slowing down.
 Whether you will need to set these flags is dependent on your workflow setup of ActiveControl (whether you are doing 1-way Merge or 2-way Merge) - so it is recommended to discuss with the consultant as part of your Implementation.